-5.2.7 Ancillary structures and equipment
+5.2.7 Ancillary Structures and Equipment

-- No structures other than wind turbines, substation, monitoring mast and other essential ancillary installations will be permitted. - Cables from the turbine to the substation shall be located underground.
-The planning application shall include all details of all such installations and shall be provided to the Planning Authority as part of the planning process. - All wind monitoring masts require planning permission.
-These are typically for a 40m or 50m mast required to monitor on-site wind speeds over 1-2 years.
+- No structures other than the wind turbines, substation, monitoring mast and other essential ancillary installations will be permitted. - Cables from the turbines to the substation shall be located underground.
+The planning application shall include details of all such installations. - All wind monitoring masts require planning permission.
+These are typically 40m or 50m masts required to monitor on-site wind speeds over 1-2 years.
 If a permanent, hub height mast is required, permission will be considered only if the developer demonstrates that it is necessary for the economical operation of the wind farm.